googleapis/api-linter/docs/rules/0158/response-repeated-first-field.md

 // (-- api-linter: core::0158::response-repeated-first-field
 //     aip.dev/not-precedent: We need to do this because reasons. --) message ListStudentProfilesResponse {
-    Profile studentProfiles = 1; // Field should be repeated.
+    Profile student_profiles = 1; // Field should be repeated.
     string next_page_token = 2;
 }
 ```